-The pamphlets on slavery include publications on both sides of the abolition debate, with examples from the eighteenth century including Thomas Clarkson An Essay on the Comparative Efficiency of Regulation or Abolition as Applied to the Slave-Trade (1789) and The Slave-Trade Indispensable in Answer to the Speech of William Wilberforce ...
+The pamphlets on slavery include publications both for and against abolition, with examples from the eighteenth century including Thomas Clarkson An Essay on the Comparative Efficiency of Regulation or Abolition as Applied to the Slave-Trade (1789) and The Slave-Trade Indispensable in Answer to the Speech of William Wilberforce ...
 13 May 1789 (1790).

 The period of 1820-1830s is especially well represented, with pamphlets on the question of abolition versus voluntary manumission and on the positions adopted both by the British Government and the Jamaican House of Assembly.
 There are also publications of regional groups, including an album compiled by the Female Society for Birmingham ... for the Relief of British Negro Slaves which contains its own reports and various tracts on slavery including extracts from the Royal Jamaica Gazette.